Tatiana Silva: Miss Belgium

 In 2005, Tatiana Silva won Miss Belgium.
 She succeeded 2004 winner Ellen Petri.
-Her win made headlines around the world as being the first black Miss Belgium.
+Her win made headlines around the world as being the first Black Miss Belgium.
 She continued on to represent her country Belgium in the Miss World contest that year.
-A second Miss Belgium of African descent later won in 2012 Laura Beyne.
+A second Miss Belgium of African descent, Laura Beyne, later won in 2012.

 Ambassador for UNICEF

 In 2014, Tatiana Silva join forces with UNICEF in combating poverty and hunger in the region of Africa.
 Her efforts in promoting the importance of education, nutrition and medicine can be seen through the UNICEF campaigns reflecting her visits to regions in West Africa and the factories dedicated to supporting those in need.
 Earlier in her joining the UNICEF team, she visited the country of Côte d'Ivoire, bringing attention to the country's difficulties.
 She continues to be an advocate for organizations like UNICEF and Handicap International.
 She has traveled to Angola as an Ambassador for Handicap International to rally support for Angolans with disabilities.
 Her objective is to help in any way possible and educate others on issues other countries endure.
-She is also an outspoken person for Cancer.
+She is also an outspoken person in the fight against cancer.

 Television and radio

 In 2006, Tatiana Silva worked for the channel AB3 commenting on the reality TV show Miss Swan.
 In 2010, Tatiana Silva participated in the reality show Expeditie Robinson 2010 (en), a survival game in the tropics.
 In Belgium, this game is broadcast on Dutch channel 2BE.
-Her career continued in a number of joint efforts with M6, TV5 and the RTBF as a weather presenter and personality ((host)) on shows, such as, "C'est du belge", "Drôle d'été", "Cap 48" and "Printemps, grandeur nature".
-In April 2015, she co-hosts during one week "Les 2 font la paire" and Weekly radio on the 8/9 (2014) on Vivacité radio channel.
-Her career in Television and radio spans more than nine years.
+Her career continued in a number of joint efforts with M6, TV5 and the RTBF as a weather presenter and personality (host) on shows, such as, C'est du belge, Drôle d'été, Cap 48 and Printemps, grandeur nature.
+In April 2015, she co-hosted during one week Les 2 font la paire and Weekly radio on the 8/9 (2014) on VivaCité radio channel.
+Her career in television and radio spans more than nine years.

 In 2017, she participated in the eighth season of Danse avec les stars, the French version of Dancing with the Stars.
 She was partnered with professional dancer Christophe Licata.
 They finished third.